Description

 • Uses the NEW FAST cracks rendering method.
 Implementation of the new cheap iterative technique of parallax for rendering deep cracks based on Signed Distance Field Textures.
 Thanks to using the SDF result effect stays clean and smooth even on closeups with using only 7 texture reads!
 (5 times faster than other methods).

 • Supports multiple types of refraction.
-Supported cube map with box projection mapping/screen color/ build in refraction pin.
+Supported cube map with box projection mapping/screen color/built-in refraction pin.

 • Subsurface scattering and custom lighting.
 Useful for more advanced users to better fit the ice into the scene.